limeiralucas/viewers-leaderboard-frontend/README.md

 # viewers-leaderboard-frontend
-A Twitch extension that shows a leaderboard of viewers
+A Twitch extension that shows a leaderboard of viewers.

 ## How to setup the project